hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 !!!
 Warning

 This component is intended only for internal Helios use.
-If you need to use it, please contact the Design Systems Team.
+If you need to use it, please [contact](/about/support) the Design Systems Team.
 !!!

 ## How to use this component

-The `PopoverPrimitive` component allows to associate a `:toggle` element with a `:content` element (both elements act as containers).
-"Soft" (hover/focus) or "click" events listener can be assigned to the first one, and when triggered they toggle the visibility of the second one.
+The `PopoverPrimitive` component associates a `:toggle` element with a `:content` element (both elements act as containers).
+"Soft" (hover/focus) or "click" event listeners can be assigned to the toggle, and when triggered they toggle the visibility of the content.

 When the `:content` is visible, the container can be closed in various ways: toggling via the "soft" or "click" events, clicking outside of the popover, or via the `esc` key.

-The component under the hood uses the [native web Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API) to promote the popover content to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer): this solves all the issues related to stacking contexts, and provides the "light dismiss" (click outside / `esc` key) out of the box.
+Under the hood the component uses the [native web Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API) to promote the popover content to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer).
+This solves the issues related to stacking contexts and provides the "light dismiss" (click outside / `esc` key) out of the box.

-It also uses the third-party library [Floating UI](https://floating-ui.com/) to provide the anchoring and automatic positioning/collision detection functionalities.
+The primitive also uses the third-party library [Floating UI](https://floating-ui.com/) to provide the anchoring and automatic positioning/collision detection functionality.

 For older browsers (in particular Firefox 124 and older) that don't support the Popover API, it uses a [Popover Polyfill](https://github.com/oddbird/popover-polyfill) library to emulate the native behaviour.